SafiUllahAshfaq/interviews-learning/README.md

 - What is callback hell?
 How can we avoid that?
 - How can we run promises sequentially? (promise chaining)
 - What are primitve data types in JS?
+- What are different scopes in JavaScript (for eg Global), what are the other ones? (https://dmitripavlutin.com/javascript-scope/)
+- What is hoisting?
+- Difference between var, let and const.
+- What is Promise?
+- Difference between double and triple equals? (== vs ===)

 ## AWS